And I want to know YOURS!

 And then do you have committees, directors, bosses and board members who want to add in stuff to fundraising appeals and letters?

 I continue to see hackneyed phrases that have been used and re-used way too many times.

 I call it “nonprofit pablum” because it has no seasoning, no punch.

-Nonprofit writing doesn’t have to be so boring.
+Nonprofit writing and fundraising appeals don’t have to be so boring.

-Please, please ditch the “lofty” tone and treat me like your best friend.
+Please, please ditch the “lofty” tone and treat me (your donor) like your best friend.

 You don’t have to talk down to me.